galterdatalab/edirect-tutorial/README.md

 # Installation

+The instructions below are taken from the NCBI's "Entrez Direct: E-utilities on the Unix Command Line", available at https://www.ncbi.nlm.nih.gov/books/NBK179288/.
+Usually the source install or either the curl or wget commands work just fine.
+If you have installed EDirect in the past, make sure you are using the latest version.
+You may want to update (reinstall) to ensure that you have the most recent version of EDirect.

 EDirect will run on Unix and Macintosh computers, and under the Cygwin Unix-emulation environment on Windows PCs.
 To install the EDirect software, click on the download EDirect installer link (https://www.ncbi.nlm.nih.gov/books/NBK179288/bin/install-edirect.sh) to obtain the install-edirect.sh script, then execute it by running:

 ```console